okeefm/s3g/doc/gcode_protocol.markdown

 * Each G and M code has a list of required and optional codes and flags.
 Codes and flags that are not supported by the G or M code are considered an error.

 ## Variable Substitution
-The gcode parser has an internal variables, called an environemnt.
+The gcode parser has an internal variable, called an environemnt.
 The environment is a python dict that defines all variables encased in a Gcode File.
 During Line Execution, prior to parsing out the comments/commands, all variables defined in the environment are replaced by their defined value.
 If any variables present in a line of Gcode are undefined in the environment, the parser will throw an UndefinedVariableError.
-While variables contained within the line of Gcode must be prefixed by a '#', the variables defined in the environment do not need to be delineated with a '#'.
+While variables contained within the line of Gcode must be prefixed by a '#', the variables defined in the environment do not need to be delineated (i.e. The variable '#FOO' is defined as 'FOO' in the environment).

 NB: The environment defaults with as an empty python dict.